 Mr de Souza helped found ADVOC Asia in 1994, an international network of respected law firms established to help clients respond to the opportunities presented by the rapidly growing Asia Pacific economies.
 He was ADVOC Asia's President from 2002 to 2014.

-Mr de Souza is also the Chair of Civic Disability Services Limited and a Director of the Hungry Point Reserve Trust.
+Mr de Souza is the former Chair (and current Director) of Civic Disability Services Limited, a Director of Cronulla Sharks Water Polo Club and a former Director of the Hungry Point Reserve Trust.